 Corruption remains a serious challenge for companies in most parts of the world and across all industries.
 Corruption exposes companies to legal and financial risk through penalties and blacklisting.
 In addition, corruption exposes companies, their investors and business partners to significant reputational risk.

 The UN Convention against Corruption requires states to implement anti-corruption measures.
-Further, the OECD Anti-Bribery Convention establishes legally binding standards to criminalise bribery of foreign public officials in international business transactions.
+Further, the OECD Anti-Bribery Convention establishes legally binding standards to criminalise bribery of foreign public officials in international business transactions and requires signatories to take measures against the laundering of money derived from bribery.
 Many countries have recently reinforced their anticorruption legislation and enhanced enforcement actions.
 Principle 10 of the UN Global Compact urges companies not only to avoid bribery, extortion and other forms of corruption, but also to develop policies and concrete programmes to address it.

 Companies should comply with all applicable anti-corruption laws.
 While anti-corruption laws and their enforcement are the responsibility of national governments, international principles for responsible business conduct recognise the important role that company boards play in setting corporate anti-corruption policy, as well as monitoring the implementation and effectiveness of anti-corruption programmes.
 Norges Bank Investment Management endorses the view that anti-corruption policy is a board responsibility.

 As an investor, Norges Bank Investment Management analyses opportunities and risks to its investments.
 We expect companies to identify and manage corruption risk, and to report publicly on their anti-corruption efforts.
+Where companies are exposed to the risk of laundering money derived from corrupt activity, we expect companies to adopt relevant policies and procedures to mitigate such risk.
 We use such information to understand how the issue of corruption may affect the performance and prospects of companies and markets, and what steps companies are taking to address these challenges in their long-term business strategy.

 - Boards should ensure that companies establish anti-corruption policies and procedures to prevent, identify and address corruption in the organisation.
 Anticorruption policies should be informed by a comprehensive risk assessment relating to the potential for corruption in all aspects of business operations.